 John Marshall House

-In a 45-minute tour guided by one of our trained interpreters, you’ll learn about the life and legacy of John Marshall.
-Engage with fellow visitors and discuss Marshall’s impact on the federal judiciary and the ways those decisions influence us today.
+In a 45-minute tour guided by one of our trained educators, you’ll learn about the life and legacy of John Marshall.
+Engage with your guide and discuss Marshall’s impact on the federal judiciary and the ways those decisions influence us today.
+Purchase tickets here: TOUR.

 Urban Garden Space